-Five ways retailers can prepare payments for the peak season surge
+Five ways businesses can prepare payments for the peak season surge

 Link to the author's page